mspriggs/mspriggs.github.io/_posts/2022-08-08-getting-into-vlogging-part-1.markdown

 ---
 layout: post
-title:  "Getting Into Vlogging - Part 1 Cameras"
+title:  "Getting Into Vlogging Part 1: Cameras"
 date:   2022-08-08 18:30:27 -0500
 categories: vlogging
 ---
-#getting-into-vlogging

 ![camera image top](https://wels.net/wp-content/uploads/2021/08/sony-zv-1-announces-a-tiny-vlogging-camera-based-on-the-rx10_dgbc.1920-300x169.jpg){:style="clear: left"}
 Vlogging is the act of creating and adding content to a "vlog" or "video blog" (think YouTube).
 Vlogging a term often used by content creators on YouTube, or "YouTubers" when talking about their craft.
 The advent of good quality video cameras on phones, like the iPhone, has launched a generation of videographers eager to use the internet to get their message out there.
 At last count nearly 500 hours of video are uploaded to YouTube EVERY MINUTE!